Kentik for Azure

 - In the Description field, briefly describe the Azure resources covered by this cloud export.

 - From the Billing Plan drop-down, choose the Kentik billing plan to which the cloud export should be assigned (see About Plans).

 - Click Next to go to the next step.

 Validate Azure Setup

-Once you’ve successfully run the configuration script in the Azure PowerShell you are nearly done with Azure Cloud setup.
+At this point you're nearly done with the setup of an Azure cloud export.
 To complete the process, the recommended procedure in most cases would be as follows:

-- In the Validate Configuration tile, click the Validate button to begin validation of your flow log export configuration.
+- In the Validate Configuration pane, click the Validate button to begin validation of your flow log export configuration.

-- Click the Add Azure Cloud button after the two checkmarks below appear in the tile.
+- When the two checkmarks below appear in the tile, click the Save button.

 - Access to storage account